mrpotatosanta/bo1-zombies-autosplitter/README.md

    - Save Splits

 > [!TIP]
-> The font used for both the Timer and Times in my layout template is [Digital 7 Mono Regular](https://www.dafont.com/digital-7.font), the same font used in WSplit.
-If not installed, LiveSplit will substitute another font.
+> The font used in my layout template is **[Digital 7 Mono Regular](https://www.dafont.com/digital-7.font)**, which is the same font used in WSplit.
+If you don't have it installed, LiveSplit will substitute a default font.

 ---

-## Usage
+## Usage & Tips
 - Launch LiveSplit before Black Ops 1, or while at the main menu for best results
-- Not working?
-Try running LiveSplit as administrator
+- **Not working?** Try running LiveSplit as administrator
-  - To always run as admin.
-Right click LiveSplit.exe > Properties > Compatibility tab > Check "Run this program as an administrator" box > Apply
+  - *To always run as admin.
+Right click LiveSplit.exe > Properties > Compatibility tab > Check "Run this program as an administrator" box > Apply*
-- LiveSplit is highly customizable
+- **Customization:** LiveSplit is highly customizable.
-  - Edit layout > Layout Settings to change just about anything
+    - Go to Edit Layout > Layout Settings to change fonts, colors, sizing, and more.
-  - Add, remove, or adjust layout components to fit your needs
+    - Feel free to add, remove, or re-order components to fit your needs.
-  - You could even add [Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2) to the same layout if you wanted
+    - You could even add **[Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2)** to the same layout if you wanted.
-- To reduce clutter on stream/recordings, crop the OBS source to only show the Detailed Timer layout component
+- **Streaming:** To reduce clutter on stream, you can either remove the "Splits" component from the layout entirely or crop the window capture in OBS to only show the timers.
-  - Or just remove the Splits layout component entirely
 - LiveSplit automatically remembers your last used splits and keeps them open.
 If it doesn’t, simply open `bo1 splits.lss` to restore them

 ---